mendix/docs/content/en/docs/developerportal/control-center/_index.md

 When you click the name of an active app, a profile page opens with the app profile.

-If the app is deployed in the free Mendix Cloud environment, you can find the **...** icon on the upper-right corner of the profile page.
-You can click the icon and deactivate the app or delete the app.
+If the app is deployed in the free Mendix Cloud, SAP Cloud, or IBM Cloud or private cloud environment, you can find the **...** icon on the upper-right corner of the profile page.
+You can click the icon and deactivate the app or delete an app that is deployed in the free Mendix Cloud environment.
 For details, see the two tables at the beginning of [the current section](#apps).

 {{< figure src="/attachments/developerportal/control-center/deactivate-delete-app.png" >}}